 You can apply for both EIDL and PPP loans as long as they do not pay for the same expenses.
 Before taking both, talk to your lender or a financial advisor.

-The overall package is pending further guidance from the Small Business Administration (SBA), but there are steps to take now.
 While your circumstances may affect your loan eligibility, we hope this informational resource helps you better determine whether to pursue these options and we encourage you to seek personalized advice from your lender or qualified professionals.

 Option 1 - Economic Injury Disaster Loans ("EIDLs")